 9. Addiction Aquatic Development

-This is one of the most interesting and jaw-dropping food establishments we’ve been to thus far in Taipei.
-I say “food establishment” instead of restaurant because it’s so much more than that.
+This is one of the most interesting and jaw-dropping Taipei food establishments we’ve been to so far.
+I say “food establishment” instead of restaurant because it’s so much more than just a restaurant.

 Addiction Aquatic Development is basically an upscale live seafood market, gourmet food supermarket, seafood bar, sushi bar, oyster bar, seafood barbecue restaurant, hot pot restaurant, and flower market all rolled into a stylish 1,983 square meter space.
 In short, it’s a seafood lover’s wet dream.